rawilk/vue-context/README.md

 [![GitHub stars](https://img.shields.io/github/stars/rawilk/vue-context.svg?style=for-the-badge)](https://github.com/rawilk/vue-context/stargazers)
 [![VueJS version](https://img.shields.io/badge/vue.js-2.x-green.svg?style=for-the-badge)](https://vuejs.org)

-A simple yet flexible context menu for Vue.
-It is styled for the standard `ul` tag, but any menu template can be used.
-The only dependency this package has is Vue, so the majority of styling is up to you, and any package styles for the menu can easily be overridden.
+`vue-context` provides a simple yet flexible context menu for Vue.
+It is styled for the standard `<ul>` tag, but any menu template can be used.
+The only dependencies the menu has are Vue and vue-clickaway, so the majority of styling is up to you, and any of the package styles for the menu can easily be overridden.
+<br><br>

-The menu disappears when you expect by using the `onblur` event and it also disappears when clicked on.
+The menu disappears when you expect by utilizing `vue-clickaway` and it also optionally disappears when clicked on.

 ![Screenshot](screenshot.png)

-## Demo

-A demo of `vue-context` can be found here: https://rawilk.github.io/vue-context

 ## Note
 The API has changed.
 Check [v2.0.1 documentation](https://github.com/rawilk/vue-context/blob/master/docs/2.0.1.md)